 Seller: Textbooks_Source, Columbia, MO, U.S.A.

 paperback.
-Condition: New.
+Condition: Good.
 Illustrated.
 Ships in a BOX from Central Missouri!
+May not include working access code.
+Will not include dust jacket.
+Has used sticker(s) and some writing or highlighting.
 UPS shipping for most packages, (Priority Mail for AK/HI/APO/PO Boxes).
-Seller Inventory # 001140332N
+Seller Inventory # 001140332U

 Quantity: 2 available